DanielWinklehner/pycontrolsystem/README.md

 Python-based control system with QT-based GUI class and separate server class to talk to peripheral devices like Arduino, Teensy, power supplies, etc.

+__Warning: As of right now, this is only tested in Windows 10.
+It should work on Linux distributions, but we will have to test it further before claiming that.__

 ## Installation
 The _spec-file.txt_ in the root folder contains an Anaconda environment with all the dependencies of the pycontrolsystem.
 After installing Anaconda3, the following can